liatrio/gh-trusted-builds-app/README.md

       contents: read
 ```

 Next up is the push job, which loads the tar file from the build job and pushes it to GitHub Container Registry (GHCR).
-Like the build job, it only has the permissions it needs to checkout the repository and write to the registry:
+Like the build job, it only has the permissions it needs to write to the registry:

 ```yaml
 jobs: